 From why diversity and inclusion are important to the tips that can help you improve on it, we’ve covered it all here.
-We hope you pick all the value nuggets to create a a diversified and inclusive culture going forward – one where every one of your employees thrives and succeeds, and no one is left behind.
+We hope you pick all the value nuggets to create a diversified and inclusive culture going forward – one where every one of your employees thrives and succeeds, and no one is left behind.

 Diversity and inclusion is a supremely important topic, especially for 2022 and beyond.
 If an organization is diverse in the way they hire, promote, and build their workplace culture, it doesn’t mean all is well, and the job is done.

 Because diversity without inclusion is no good.
 The more diverse a team gets, the more important inclusion becomes.